Links

 Professor Erik Kwakkel (No introduction needed.)

-Dr Johanna Green (Lecturer in Book History and Digital Humanities at the University of Glasgow.
+Dr Johanna Green (in memoriam) (Lecturer in Book History and Digital Humanities at the University of Glasgow.
 You can also read her guest post for Teaching the Codex.)

 Sponsors and Facilitators: